Grant-Archibald-MS/dotnetwasm/src/stopwatch-pcf/README.md

 # Overview

-This sample aimes to demonstrate how to load a .Net Web Assembly stopwatch sample inside a PCF Control using Web Resources
+This sample aims to demonstrate how to load a .Net Web Assembly stopwatch sample inside a PCF Control using WebApi

 This sample was created using the following command